 Free Meterview XL PC-Based Programming Software

 Free, PC-based, MeterView XL software that connects to the meter via a micro USB cable is available for programming and setup of the meters.
 This software greatly simplifies the programming process and also allows the user to save configuration files for later use.
-The meter will also be powered by the USB connection so no additional power is needed during programming.
+The meter will also be powered by a USB connection so no additional power is needed during programming.

 Easiest Way to Program Your Loop Leader